top of page

 The Beaches: Where Is Everyone?

-My first beach stop was Praia das Sete Ondas.
-The sand was soft and the waves came in steady, but not rough.
-I counted exactly zero other people.
+The first stop was Praia das Sete Ondas.
+Soft sand, gentle waves—and not a single other person in sight.
 No umbrellas.
 No ice cream trucks.
-Just me, the sea, and a couple of crabs doing their thing.
+Just me, the sea, and a few crabs doing their thing.

-Later, I visited Praia Jalé — a turtle nesting site where you can sleep in eco-huts and watch hatchlings crawl toward the ocean under starlight.
-It was surreal.
-A staff member sat with me on the sand and explained how the local community protects the beach.
+Later, I visited Praia Jalé, a turtle nesting site where you can sleep in eco-huts and watch hatchlings crawl toward the ocean under the stars.
+A staff member sat with me on the sand, explaining how the local community protects the beach.
 No fences.
 No loud announcements.
 Just quiet stewardship.

-On Príncipe — the smaller island I ferried to later — I found Banana Beach, a crescent-shaped paradise that looked like someone Photoshopped real life.
+On Príncipe, the smaller island I ferried to later, I discovered Banana Beach, a crescent-shaped paradise.
 Palm trees leaned just right.
-The water was warm and clear.
-I floated for hours.
+Water was warm and clear.
+I floated for hours, feeling like I’d slipped into a painting.

 The Food: Always Fresh, Never Rushed